-Ancestral Sightings contains bios, notices and brief mentions of Wayne County residents found in out-of-county resources.
+Ancestral Sightings contains bios, notices and brief mentions of Wayne County residents.
 These "stray" notices are important as an announcement of a birth, marriage, death or other event may not have appeared in a Wayne County paper or book.
-Please send your contribution to this page to co-coordinator Martha. **No notice is too small.** A one-line mention may be the solution to someone's brick wall.
+Please send us your Wayne County related finds.
+Be sure to put "WAYNE COUNTY ANCESTRAL SIGHTINGS" in the subject heading of your email so that it's not overlooked or deleted as spam. **No notice is too small.** A one-line mention may be the solution to someone's brick wall.

 ANCESTRAL SIGHTINGS: From NY State Resources Part 4 |